 Where are Trillium shows held?

-Central East Trillium shows are currently held at Caledon Equestrian Park, Pickering Horse Centre, and Royal Canadian Riding Academy.
+Central East Trillium shows are held at a variety of top-tier venues, such as Caledon Equestrian Park, Pickering Horse Centre, and Royal Canadian Riding Academy.
 We are very lucky to have such high-end venues available to us.
 All three venues have multiple show and warm-up rings, stabling for horses, food and product vendors, and seating for spectators.
 Caledon Equestrian Park was also the host facility for show jumping and dressage for the 2015 Pan American Games!

 What divisions are offered?
 How do I find the show schedules and entry forms?